LIBRA-AI-Tech/cognitive-search-engine/README.md

 ```
 pip install -r requirements.txt -r requirements-production.txt
 ```
-to install the specific versions of Python libraries that have been tested.
+to install the specific versions of the tested Python libraries.

 Documents can be bulky inserted into ElasticSearch using:
 ```